 But individual marginal productivities are hard to measure as most productions are arrived at through team working.
-For this reason, there is some arbitrary element in assigning to each member of a team a given figure for his productivity and thus for his wage.
+There is for this reason some arbitrary element in assigning to each member of a team a given figure for his productivity and thus for his wage.
 In other words wage distribution is also arrived at through social norms.
 For example, in the preceding case, the full employment solution may be spontaneously achieved if social norms impose a wage structure such that the degree of inequality in the wage distribution is smaller than the degree of inequality of marginal productivities.
 Social norms may impose such implicit systems of subsidies (from workers with a high level of productivity to workers at the low end of the productivity scale).

 But it is the converse case that we want to study.
 Assume then that the primum movens of the change in wage distribution, and more generally, income distribution, is neither globalisation nor technical progress, but a change in attitude in society towards inequality.
-In 1992 I showed how a greater tolerance towards inequality is likely to lead to mounting unemployment in European countries (Fitoussi,
+In 1992 I showed how a greater tolerance towards inequality is likely to lead to mounting unemployment in European countries (Fitoussi,1992).

-1992).
 It is easy to understand the reasons if we use the preceding framework.
 This change in attitude can be seen as an exogenous shock - every thing being equal - on the wage distribution, which becomes wider to the point that say the minimum wage becomes again binding (leading to unemployment) and/or to the point were the system of subsidies becomes unfeasible (leading to a burst in the degree of inequality).
 One may even think to the case were the new social norm leads to a wage distribution wider than the distribution of marginal productivities ("the winner takes it almost all").
 In this latter case full employment can still be sustained if relative wages adapt to the new social norms.
 Otherwise unemployment will increase among the workers at the lower end of the wage distribution.
-In effect to meet this change reverse subsidies are called for - from the poor to the rich to avoid adverse consequences on employment.
+In effect to meet this change reverse subsidies are called for- from the poor to the rich - to avoid adverse consequences on employment.
 It is as if low skilled workers accept a real wage lower than their marginal product to allow high skilled workers to get real wages higher than their marginal product.
-Admittedly this is an extreme case.
-But even if we consider the general case were the new social norms calls for a widening of the wage distribution, it implies on impact reverse subsidies vis-à-vis the former.
 In countries where the social protection system does not allow for such reverse subsidies - because say of a "too" high level of the minimum wage - unemployment will increase.
-Of course, to avoid such an outcome a fiscal scheme may be devised to subsidize the employment of these workers - as in the preceding model, but it will unlikely be financed by high wage workers; the impossibility to cover subsidies with tax receipts will thus lead to budget deficits.
-In effect the high skilled workers are asking for an increase in their net income, and for this reason will oppose an increase in income taxes.
-(Fiscal and social competition between European countries becomes the common wisdom through which they legitimate their behaviour).
+Of course, to avoid such an outcome a fiscal scheme may be devised - to subsidize the employment of these workers - as in the preceding model, but it will unlikely be financed by high wage workers; the impossibility to cover subsidies with tax receipts will thus lead to budget deficits.
+In effect the high skilled workers are asking for an increase in their net income, and for this reason will oppose to an increase in income taxes. (fiscal and social competition between european countries becomes the common wisdom through which they legitimate their behaviour).
 The employment subsidies regime becomes thus incompatible with full employment and a balanced budget.
 Notice that the change in social norms has in this case the effect of increasing the NAIRU.
-In such an environment, macroeconomic policies (in a very strict regime of inflation targeting at a very low rate) become ineffective to combat unemployment and the situation seems to call clearly for "structural reforms".
+In such an environment, macroeconomic policies (in a very strict regime of inflation targetting at a very low rate) become ineffective to combat unemployment and the situation seems to call clearly for "structural reforms".
 I will come back to this point later.